Arts Build Communities

 This grant program is open to 501 (c) (3) organizations or an entity of government if it meets all applicable requirements described in the guidelines.
 Individuals and organizations that are major cultural institutions, cultural education partnerships, or partnership support funding are not eligible to apply for ABC funding.
 Colleges and universities are eligible only for activities that clearly serve the needs of surrounding communities or the State and are designed to involve a broad audience.
 Activities that are credit-producing or are oriented primarily to collegiate students and the academic community are not eligible.
 In recent years, the ABC grants have been awarded to the City of Columbia for Portrait Park, Columbia State Community College for art shows that were open to the public, Loretto Lift Up for historic mural restoration, and Hickman County Public Library mural commemorating the Trail of Tears.

-Awards range from $500 to $3,500.
+The maximum request is $5,000.
 Grant funds must be matched dollar-for-dollar.
 Only one grant application may be submitted per applicant per year.
-The proposed project must take place and grant funds must be used between August 16, 2022 – June 15, 2023.
+The proposed project must take place and grant funds must be used between August 16, 2023 – June 15, 2024.
 Applications must be submitted online by 11:59 p.m.
-(CST) July 1, 2022.
+(CT) July 3, 2023.

 Grant Application Workshop:

 The SCTDD peer review panel will review applications in late July or August.
 SCTDD will send an email confirming receipt of your application as well as a panel review schedule.
-If you have not received a confirmation email by July 25, please contact your designated agency or Sarah Elizabeth McLeod, at 931-379-2944 for more information.
+If you have not received a confirmation email, please contact your designated agency or Sarah Elizabeth McLeod, at 931-379-2944 for more information.